tc39/proposal-explicit-resource-management/README.md

     // resources will be freed
     doSomethingThatCouldPotentiallyThrow();

-    // As the last step before exiting, empty out the DisposabeleStack so that we don't dispose ourself. stack.move();
+    // As the last step before exiting, empty out the DisposableStack so that we don't dispose ourselves. stack.move();
   }
 }